Aston Software Engineer Salary in Moscow Metro Area | RUB 626K-RUB 877K+ | Levels.fyi

 The median Software Engineer compensation in Moscow Metro Area package at Aston totals RUB 877K per year.
-View the base salary, stock, and bonus breakdowns for Aston's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Aston's total compensation packages.
 Last updated: 11/5/2025

 Company